How to Create Customized Meal Plans for Clients: A Step-by-Step Guide

 Conduct Nutritional Assessment

-Use tools like 24-hour dietary recalls, food frequency questionnaires, or food diaries to assess their current dietary habits.
-This helps identify nutrient deficiencies or excesses, eating patterns, and areas for improvement.
+Use tools like 24‑hour dietary recalls, food frequency questionnaires, or a food diary notebook to assess their current dietary habits.
+A digital kitchen scale can help you obtain precise portion measurements during the assessment.
+These resources help identify nutrient deficiencies or excesses, eating patterns, and areas for improvement.

 Reading more: